Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Introduction

 \section{Introduction}

-The rapid proliferation of affordable 3D scanners and significant advancements in 3D sensing methods have greatly accelerated the field of 3D object recognition~\cite{Chen_HAIS_2021_ICCV,rukhovich2021fcaf3d,jiang2020pointgroup,misra2021-3detr,Qi_2019_ICCV,qi_2017_NIPS,rozenberszki2022language,Schult22_mask3d,vu2022softgroup,wang2022rbgnet,wang2022tokenfusion} to assign semantic and instance labels to scanned point cloud data.
-Leveraging 3D object recognition networks as backbones has facilitated the exploration of new research areas to connect languages and the 3D visual world, including 3D visual grounding~\cite{achlioptas2020referit_3d,chen2020scanrefer}, 3D dense captioning~\cite{chen2021scan2cap,ijcai2022p194,Yuan_2022_CVPR}, and 3D visual question answering~\cite{Azumascanqa,ma2022sqa3d}, enabling a deeper understanding of the real world through language.
-Among these tasks, 3D language grounding stands as a pioneering effort in the realm of 3D vision and language, aiming to localize objects in a 3D scene corresponding to given natural language descriptions.
-In recent years, numerous methods have been proposed to address this task ~\cite{bakr2022look,cai20223djcg,chen2021d3net,chen2022language,he2021transrefer3d,huang2021text,huang2022multi,jain2022bottom,luo20223d,roh2022languagerefer,yuan2022toward,yuan2021instancerefer,zhao20213dvg}.
-However, despite its promising applications in AR/VR and personal robotics, the ability of current vision systems to perform 3D visual grounding remains challenging due to the limited availability of linguistically annotated 3D resources.
+The rapid proliferation of affordable 3D scanners and remarkable advancements in 3D sensing methods have greatly accelerated the field of 3D object recognition~\cite{Chen_HAIS_2021_ICCV,jiang2020pointgroup,misra2021-3detr,Qi_2019_ICCV,rozenberszki2022language,Schult22_mask3d,vu2022softgroup}, with enhanced capabilities to assign semantic and instance labels to scanned point cloud data.
+Leveraging 3D object recognition networks as backbones has facilitated the exploration of new research areas to connect languages and the 3D visual world, including 3D visual grounding~\cite{achlioptas2020referit_3d,chen2020scanrefer}, 3D dense captioning~\cite{chen2021scan2cap,ijcai2022p194,Yuan_2022_CVPR,Chen_2023_CVPR}, and 3D visual question answering~\cite{Azumascanqa,ma2022sqa3d}, thereby supporting elucidation of the real world through language.
+Among these tasks, 3D language grounding stands as a pioneering effort in the realm of 3D vision and language, aimed at localizing objects in a 3D scene corresponding to given natural language descriptions.
+In recent years, numerous methods have been proposed to tackle this challenging task~\cite{chen2022language,Huang_Lee_Chen_Liu_2021,huang2022multi,jain2022bottom,Yuan_2021_ICCV,Zhao_2021_ICCV,Wu_2023_CVPR}.
+Nevertheless, despite its promising applications in AR/VR and personal robotics, the capabilities of current vision systems to perform 3D visual grounding remain inadequate because of the limited availability of linguistically annotated 3D resources.